fprime-community/fprime-system-reference/docs/course/unit-testing.md

 ### Preparing for Unit Testing

-Like our modeling and implementation steps, we will need to move away the example unit tests in order to we may write our own.
+Like our modeling and implementation steps, we will need to move away the example unit tests in order to write our own.
 This is done with the following commands:

 ```bash